MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 ## Example configurations

-Use the following examples to help you configure a label for some typical scenarios that apply protection.
+You can use the **All Employees** and **Recipients Only** sub-labels from the **Confidential** and **High Confidential** labels from the [default policy](configure-policy-default.md) as examples how to configure labels that apply protection.
+Then use the following supplemental examples to help you configure labels for different scenarios.

 For each example, on your \<*label name*> blade, select **Protect** and then select **Protection** to open the **Protection** blade.